letstri/nixle/docs/plugins/custom.md

 #### Router

-You can extend the router options by using function `extendRouterOptions`:
+You can extend the router options by using function `extendRouterContext`:

 ```ts
 import { createPlugin } from 'nixle';